-Apart from these projects aiming to bridge ideas, I bridge peoples and silos: My last year at MIT has involved serving as the Creative Lead of MIT Hacking Arts, the lead Curator for the Algorithmic Justice League at the Boston MFA, the Creative in Residence at MIT's OpenMind:OpenArt Gallery, and the founder of an artist's collective linking 6 labs across campus, the HotMilks Foundation.
+Apart from these projects aiming to bridge ideas, I need to bridge peoples and silos: My last year at MIT has involved serving as the Creative Lead of MIT Hacking Arts, the lead Curator for the Algorithmic Justice League at the Boston MFA, the Creative in Residence at MIT's OpenMind:OpenArt Gallery, and the co-founder of an artist's collective linking 6 labs across campus, the HotMilks Foundation.
 My work has been shown at Cannes Film Festival, SXSW, SF MOMA's Open Space, the National Academy of Sciences, the Boston Museum of Fine Arts, the MIT Compton Arts Gallery, Harvard's metaLAB, Rainbow Unicorn Gallery, Berlin's ACUD and on 60 Minutes.

 This project, Dormio, exists across sleep neuroscience and performance art: it uses biometrics to track sleep stages and look for moments of increased susceptibility to dream influencing on the precipice of unconsciousness.
 Using this system, we can put people in touch with their most abstracted, fluid versions of themselves, the state of mind where prefrontal cortex function diminishes and fluidity takes over.
-We can control dreams, turn memories into metaphor, turn logic into poetry.
+We can influence dreams, turn memories into metaphor, turn logic into poetry.
 We create performances in which dreams are audibly shared between sleeping and waking persons in real time, as with the performance below.
 We write papers showing inception of early stage dreams, and augmentation of human creativity by extracting dream content.
 This project allows a linking of worlds, a bridge across interior and exterior, art and science, observer and observed, conscious and unconscious.

 Digital Divining Rod